 While the World Health Organisation lists several risks of hypertension like anxiety, nausea and headaches, a few of the more grievous outcomes include heart failure, stroke, chest pain, and heart attacks.
 Yet, in the most acute of cases, one of the immediate treatments listed has been modifying one’s dietary lifestyle.
 Green leafy vegetables, a reduction in salt intake and fruits that are rich in potassium are usually the way to go.

-Other heart-friendly foods include bananas, beetroot, watermelon, oats, garlic, ginger and pulses (peas, lentils and beans), says Mickey Mehta, a prominent health coach.
+Other heart-friendly foods include bananas, beetroot, watermelon, oats, garlic, ginger and pulses (peas, lentils and beans), says Mickey Mehta, one of India’s prominent health coaches.
 Having started his career as a black-belt martial artist, Mehta quickly became Bollywood’s favourite, having trained superstars like Salman Khan and Kareena Kapoor.
 “Potassium is the key essence for lowering blood pressure which is abundantly available in the above-mentioned foods.
 These ingredients are also anti-inflammatory in nature, keeping your guts clean and healthy.”

 What are the foods that help to lower blood pressure?